CMSgov/dpc-static-site/common/guide.md

   <div class="ds-c-alert__body">
     <h3 class="ds-c-alert__heading">The value of the _since parameter must be URL encoded.</h3>
     <p class="ds-c-alert__text">
       When using the <a href="#postman-collection">Postman Collection</a>, you will need to manually encode the <strong>_since</strong> parameter when it contains a <strong>+</strong> sign since Postman does not automatically encode this character.
+      <br /><br />
       You can do this either by replacing the + with <strong>%2B</strong> (e.g., 2020-01-23T04:00:00.000%2B07:00 instead of 2020-01-23T04:00:00.000+07:00), or you can select the value and choose “EncodeURIComponent” from the context menu to have Postman encode the entire parameter automatically.
     </p>
   </div>
 </div>